-Looking for a home renovation that will increase your property value, provide an interesting design focal point in your interior design, and add more light and natural beauty to your home, all rolled into one?
-You’ve come to the right place!
-If you expect a lot from your window replacement project, a floor to ceiling layout may be precisely what you’ve been searching for.
+Looking for a home renovation that will increase your property value, provide an interesting design focal point in your interior design, and add more light and natural beauty to your home?
+A floor-to-ceiling layout may be precisely the window replacement project you’ve been searching for.

-Some views are just too beautiful to be interrupted by fussy frames or unnecessary wall space.
-A floor-to-ceiling window wall offers fantastic panoramic vistas right from the living room sofa.
-They look fantastic facing a tranquil garden, large pool, or other showy landscaping feature, giving your space an approachable luxury feel and flooding your interiors with natural light.
+Some views are just too beautiful to be interrupted by frames or unnecessary wall space.
+A floor to ceiling window wall offers panoramic vistas right from the living room sofa.
+They’re especially ideal when facing a tranquil garden, large pool, or other showy landscaping feature, giving your space a luxury feel and flooding your interiors with natural light.

 Thankfully, large windows and energy efficient window materials are both highly desirable features right now, so your return on investment will likely rate pretty high for these installations.
 And if you love this look but can’t stomach the price, you can get a similar effect for cheap by installing a large sliding glass door.

-Installing a window wall is a huge undertaking, though—it can mean renegotiating the structural integrity of your home and reduced energy efficiency, among other concerns.
+Installing a window wall is quite an undertaking, since it can mean renegotiating the structural integrity of your home and reduced energy efficiency, among other concerns.
 An easier way to get this look is to instead install a bank of several windows.
 For instance, in the photo above, multiple accent windows flank a large picture window, adding up to an outstanding modernist take on the living room.

 Still, with benefits you’ll gain—like increased productivity, a more positive outlook, and more exposure to natural sunlight—floor to ceiling windows may be well worth the price.